History of Croatian currency: Since independence

 In 1991, Croatia officially declared its independence from the Socialist Federal Republic of Yugoslavia and became a separate country.

 After independence, a period of transition began to the Croatian dinar.

 A few years later, the Croatian National Bank moved to a new currency, the Croatian kuna.
 The name was chosen as the name of the currency to represent the fiscal history of Croatia.
 One kuna was equivalent to 1000 dinars.
 The modern kuna became the official currency of Croatia on 30 May 1994.
 Coins were in denominations of 1, 2, 5, 10, 20, and 50 lipa.
 The banknotes were in denominations of 5, 10, 20, 50, 100, 200, 500, and 1000 kuna.

 The self-proclaimed Serb entity Republic of Serbian Krajina did not use the kuna or the Croatian dinar.
 Instead, they issued their own Krajina dinar until the region was reintegrated into Croatia in 1995.
 Between 1996 and 1998, the United Nations Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium facilitated gradual introduction of the currency into Eastern Slavonia, Baranja and Western Syrmia where it was used in parallel with other currencies.

 Core inflation rate of Croatian kuna averaged at 1.482 percent from January 2001 until October 2022.

 In the process of accession of Croatia to the European Union, the government decided to eventually replace the kuna with the euro (€, EUR).
 Following the entry into the ERM II regime in 2020, a fixed conversion rate was set at 1 € = 7.53450 kn in 2022, which was the final year for the kuna as Croatia replaced it with the euro on 1 January 2023.
 All Croatian bank accounts and credit cards were automatically converted to euros.
-State-owned finance agency Fina, Hrvatska pošta and all banks in Croatia will be exchanging kuna coins and notes to euro at no charge for 12 months since the introduction of euro, and Croatian National Bank will do the same for coins until the end of 2025 and notes indefinitely.
+State-owned finance agency Fina, Hrvatska pošta and all banks in Croatia offered exchange services for kuna coins and notes to euro at no charge for 12 months after the introduction of euro, while the Croatian National Bank offered exchange for coins until the end of 2025 and for notes indefinitely.